britram/draft-trammell-privsec-defeating-tcpip-meta/draft-trammell-privsec-defeating-metadata.md

 --- abstract

-The TCP/IP stack provides many protocols and protocol features that can potentially be abused by on-path attackers to inject metadata about a traffic flow into that traffic flow in band.
+The TCP/IP stack provides protocol features that can potentially be abused by on-path attackers to inject metadata about a traffic flow into that traffic flow in band.
 When this injected metadata is provided by an entity with knowledge about the natural person associated with a traffic flow, it becomes a grave threat to privacy, which we term a hypercookie.

 This document defines a threat model for hypercookie injection and hypercookie coercion attacks, catalogs protocol features that may be used to achieve them, and provides guidance for defeating these attacks, with an analysis of protocol features that are disabled by the proposed defeat mechanism.
+The relative ease of injecting metadata for attackers on path, and trivial combination of metadata injection attacks, makes these attacks impractical to defend against unless transport layer headers are cryptographically integrity protected.

+tl;dr: everything is ruined.

 --- middle